mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ## Discussion

-Our empirical results on text classification using simple compositions of pretrained word embeddings are further evidence that such simple representation schemes can still compete with more opaque deep learning approaches.
-As further evidence, a new [NAACL'18 paper](https://arxiv.org/abs/1703.02507) of Pagliardini, Gupta, & Jaggi proposes a text embedding similar to DisC in which unigram and bigram embeddings are trained specifically to be added together to form sentence embeddings, also achieving good results.
+Could we improve the performance of such simple embeddings even further?
+One promising idea is to define better n-gram embeddings than the simple compositional embeddings defined in DisC.
+A new [NAACL'18 paper](https://arxiv.org/abs/1703.02507) of Pagliardini, Gupta, & Jaggi proposes a text embedding similar to DisC in which unigram and bigram embeddings are trained specifically to be added together to form sentence embeddings, also achieving good results.
-We also give an information-theoretic account of DisC embeddings using the theory of compressed sensing, highlighting its connection to downstream task performance, and discover a new property of pretrained word embeddings.
-While our compositional $n$-gram embeddings don't achieve similar results on sparse recovery, learned $n$-gram vectors (such as those in our upcoming [ACL'18 paper](https://arxiv.org/abs/1805.05388) with Yingyu Liang, Tengyu Ma, & Brandon Stewart) might be more likely to exhibit such properties.
+In our upcoming [ACL'18 paper](https://arxiv.org/abs/1805.05388) with Yingyu Liang, Tengyu Ma, & Brandon Stewart) we give a very simple method to induce embeddings for n-grams as well as other rare linguistic features that improves even further.
+This will be described in a future blog post.
-Perhaps not-coincidentally, such embeddings also lead to better results for classification.

-We have made available [sample code for constructing and evaluating DisC embeddings](https://github.com/NLPrinceton/text_embedding) and [solvers for recreating the sparse recovery results for word embeddings](https://github.com/NLPrinceton/sparse_recovery).
+Sample code for constructing and evaluating DisC embeddings is [available](https://github.com/NLPrinceton/text_embedding) as well as [solvers for recreating the sparse recovery results for word embeddings](https://github.com/NLPrinceton/sparse_recovery).